eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-22-2/index.md

 This release delivers the following component versions:

--   eccenca DataPlatform v22.2
+-   eccenca DataPlatform v22.2.1
--   eccenca DataIntegration v22.2
+-   eccenca DataIntegration v22.2.1
--   eccenca DataManager v22.2
+-   eccenca DataManager v22.2.1
 -   eccenca Corporate Memory Control (cmemc) v22.2

 More detailed release notes for these versions are listed below.

-## Corporate Memory 22.2.1

-Corporate Memory 22.2.1 is the first patch release in the 22.2 release line.
-It ships the following changes and fixes:

-### eccenca DataIntegration v22.2.1
+## eccenca DataIntegration v22.2.1

-#### Added
+v22.2.1 of eccenca DataIntegration adds the following new features:

 -   Rule and workflow editors:
     -   Support automatic scrolling when moving beyond the editor canvas borders on a all drag and edge connect/update operations.
-(CMEM-4701)
--   Added "sort words" transform operator, which sorts words in each value (CMEM-4696).
+-   Added "sort words" transform operator, which sorts words in each value.

-#### Changed
+In addition to that, these changes are included in v22.2.1 of eccenca DataIntegration:

 -   Rule editors (linking, transform):
     -   On tab change do not remove the search text, instead select the text to easily overwrite it.
-(CMEM-4715)
-    -   Allow to search for input paths in the 'All' tab.
-(CMEM-4715)
+    -   Allow to search for input paths in the `All` tab.

-#### Fixed

--   If a long-running workflow is executed manually, the same workflow can be started by a scheduler in the background (CMEM-4623).
+-   If a long-running workflow is executed manually, the same workflow can be started by a scheduler in the background.
--   Executing workflows did not occupy a slot in the thread pool (i.e., unlimited workflows could be executed concurrently) (CMEM-4623).
+-   Executing workflows did not occupy a slot in the thread pool (i.e., unlimited workflows could be executed concurrently).
--   Generating links could lead to a deadlock, if no slot in the thread pool is available (CMEM-4623).
+-   Generating links could lead to a deadlock, if no slot in the thread pool is available.
 -   Entering an invalid URI as path input in the linking editor with a knowledge graph as input results in the rule being broken in the editor.
-(CMEM-4720)
 -   Linking editor: Show the same property labels in the input path auto-completion as in the tab auto-completion.
-(CMEM-4716)

-### eccenca DataManager v22.2.1

-#### Fixed

--   LinkRules
-    -   Fixed trigger of refetching data after an update (CMEM-4664)
-    -   Display of negative Reference Links (CMEM-4664)

-### eccenca DataPlaftorm v22.2.1

-#### Fixed

--   Update of dependencies because of vulnerabilities i.e. Spring Boot (CMEM-4620, CMEM-4724)
--   Addition of logstash runtime dependency as to enable json logging (OPS-1792)
--   GraphDb indices are created without facet option which causes problems (CMEM-4703)
--   Fix of memory leak in query monitor which causes high heap usage (CMEM-4674)

-#### Changed

--   Refactoring of spring integration tests (IT) and inclusion of most tests in the cucumber subproject (CMEM-4139)

-## eccenca DataIntegration v22.2

-This version of eccenca DataIntegration adds the following new features:
+v22.2 of eccenca DataIntegration adds the following new features:

 -   New active learning UI
 -   Python plugins: Added context objects that allows accessing context dependent functionalities, such as: